Community Partners

 Raices de Bienestar aims to improve and strengthen the mental health and emotional wellbeing of the Spanish-speaking community through culturally grounded, evidence-based practices, interventions, education, and capacity building activities.
 Recognizing that community and culture are the cornerstones of mental and emotional wellness, RdB’s mission is rooted in the values of Spanish-speaking communities.

-In this partnership, we work with Raices de Bienestar to build trust, provide culturally specific mental health resources, and destigmatize conversations about mental health in Spanish-speaking communities across Oregon.
+Lines for Life’s Equity Team works with Raices de Bienestar to build trust, provide culturally specific mental health resources, and destigmatize conversations about mental health in Spanish-speaking communities across Oregon.

 Self Enhancement Inc. (SEI)